Tag: 1970s

 Date: 11 November, 1971

-Carol Davidson parked the 1963 Volkswagen Beetle she had been saddled with on Bartlett Street, around the corner from the Agency’s clandestine office on Mission.
+Carol Davidson parked the 1963 Volkswagen Beetle she had been saddled with by the agency on Bartlett Street, around the corner from their clandestine office on Mission Street.
 Driving the drafty German “people’s car” always put her in a foul mood, but she couldn’t be seen cruising around in her own Mercedes-Benz 280S, especially when she was supposed to be a penniless 21-year-old hippie girl.
-Just the look of satisfaction on her face as she floated by in a luxury leather seat with more springs than a Barcalounger would raise an eyebrow from her supposed cohort.
+Just the look of satisfaction on her face as she floated by in a luxury leather seat with more springs than a Barcalounger would surely raise an eyebrow from her supposed cohort.

 “Davidson,” the orotund voice rattled the framed portrait of Richard Milhous Nixon hanging in the entry hall.
 “In my office.
 Now.”